tsackton/taelgar/Species/Languages.md

 _Real world analog_: French (more prevalent in the South) and English (more prevalent in the north and Addermarch)
 _Alphabet_: Sembaran is written using the Drankorian alphabet *Intelligibility*: Tollish is mutually intelligible with Sembaran.
+There are numerous cognates between Sembaran and [[Languages#Isinguese|Isinguese]], but they have a very different grammar.
+An Isinguese speaker can sometimes pick out some meaning from Sembaran.
 ##### Tollish
 The language spoken in Tollen and parts of the Tollen spheres of influence.
 It is closely related to Sembaran, and developed from a similar mix of Old Tollish and Drankorian.

 _Real world analog:_ English, with some Germanic or Slavic loan words
 _Alphabet_: Sembaran is written using the Drankorian alphabet *Intelligibility*: Tollish is mutually intelligible with Sembaran.
+There are many cognates between Tollish and [[Languages#Isinguese|Isinguese]], but they have a very different grammar.
+An Isinguese speaker can sometimes pick out some meaning from Tollish.

 %% Background Note:
 There clearly are more languages spoken here, i.e. in Medju, Irrla, MTP, the weird islands, etc. This list should not be considered complete
 %%
 ## Miscellaneous Languages
 These languages are not well-classified into existing language families, usually because they are based on blended influences from multiple language families, or because they sit outside the main families.
 The alphabets and real world analogues of these languages are
 ##### Dunmari
 The language spoken by the Dunmari people.